Contact

 Enhancing Student Learning through High-Quality Teaching

-A faculty learning community (FLC) is a small, practice-oriented study group for faculty.
-Members of SCHEV-sponsored FLCs spend an academic year learning together about a topic of mutual interest related to teaching, learning or assessment.
+SCHEV works in partnership with the Virginia Educational Development Collaborative (VEDC) to offer programs that support faculty in enhancing their teaching.
+A faculty learning community is a small, practice-oriented study group.
+Members of SCHEV/VEDC-sponsored FLCs spend a semester or academic year learning together about a topic of mutual interest related to teaching, learning or assessment.
 FLCs meet in person or online on a schedule determined by the members.
-Through this initiative, SCHEV aims to create a structure for faculty across Virginia to connect in meaningful ways and to develop "communities of practice" that support high-quality teaching and learning.
+Through this initiative, SCHEV and the VEDC aim to create a structure for faculty across Virginia to connect in meaningful ways and to develop "communities of practice" that support high-quality teaching and learning.

-Each FLC is led by a formally-identified facilitator (either the person who proposes the group or another member who agrees to assume the role).
+Each FLC is led by a formally-identified facilitator.
 Facilitators are generally not experts on the topic of the FLC; they are there to learn along with everyone else.
-Facilitators are simply members who have agreed to take responsibility for coordinating the group, scheduling meetings, keeping the group on task, and submitting a final report to SCHEV on the FLC’s activities.
-SCHEV communicates with facilitators throughout the year to see how the groups are progressing and to identify any concerns.
+Facilitators have agreed to take responsibility for coordinating the group, scheduling meetings, keeping the group on task, and submitting a final report on the FLC’s activities.

 How to Participate

-The sign-up period for 2019-20 Faculty Learning Communities ended in early September.
+Registration for Spring 2024 Faculty Learning Communities is open now and will end on February 1, 2024.
+Complete this registration form to sign up.
 To receive announcements about future FLCs and other teaching-related activities, join the SCHEV Teaching & Learning group on Google.

 FAQs